dereksonderegger/444/docs/01_Familiarization.md

 One of the worst things about a pocket calculator is there is no good way to go several steps and easily see what you did or fix a mistake (there is nothing more annoying than re-typing something because of a typo.
 To avoid these issues I always work with RMarkdown (or script) files instead of typing directly into the console.
 You will quickly learn that it is impossible to write R code correctly the first time and you'll save yourself a huge amount of work by just embracing this from the beginning.
 Furthermore, having an R file fully documents how you did your analysis, which can help when writing the methods section of a paper.
 Finally, having a file makes it easy to re-run an analysis after a change in the data (additional data values, transformed data, or removal of outliers).

 There are three common ways to store R commands in some file: scripts, notebooks, and Rmarkdown files.
 The distinction between the R scripts and the other two is substantial as R scripts just store R commands, but don't make any attampt to save the results in any distinct format.
 Both notebooks and Rmarkdown files save the results of an analysis and present the results in a nice readable fashion.
-I encourage people to use Rmarkdown files over notebooks because the Rmarkdown knitting enforces a reproducable workflow.
+I encourage people to use Rmarkdown files over notebooks because the Rmarkdown knitting enforces a reproducable workflow whereas notebooks can be run out of order.
 Rmarkdown files are written in a way to combine the R commands, commentary, and the command outputs all together into one coherent document.
 For most people that use R to advance their research, using Rmarkdown is the most useful.

 ### R Scripts (.R files)